amm1746/Wildfire-Relief/docs/DesignDoc.md

 ## Executive Summary

-This project focuses on developing a web platform that facilitates wildfire relief funding by connecting affected communities with potential supporters.
-It illustrates a team-driven software development process, following the software development lifecycle.
-Wildfires leave many communities devastated, creating urgent needs for financial aid, essential supplies, and skilled labor for recovery efforts.
-Wildfire relief organizations often require a more customized solution to effectively manage and track their specific needs.
-This project aims to bridge that gap by providing a tailored, user-friendly platform to help communities recover efficiently.
-By streamlining the process of wildfire relief funding, the platform ensures that affected communities receive timely and effective support from willing donors and volunteers.
+This project revolves around making a website to help communities affected by wildfires by connecting them with donors to provide them with any needs they may require.
+Relief organizations sometimes struggle to manage and track these needs effectively, so we're creating a simple solution that is user-friendly to make the process easier.

 ### Purpose
 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most